foundryvtt/dnd5e/wiki/Advancement-Type-Item-Choice.md

 The `choices` object contains objects grouped by level that include the `count` property indicating how many items the player can choose at that level, and the `replacement` boolean indicating whether a replacement item can be chosen.

-The `pool` property is an array of objects that include a `uuid` property indicating the item that can be chosen.
+The `pool` property is an array of objects that include a `uuid` property indicating the item that can be chosen and a `sort` property that controls the entry's position when manual sorting is used.

 The `restriction` object contains `type`, indicating the item category (in this case "Class Features"), `subtype` indicating the subtype within that (in this case only "Hunter's Prey" features), `level` indicating the allowed spell level if spells are selected, and `list` includes the IDs of spell lists to restrict the choices to.

+The `sorting` property controls whether manual sorting (`m`) or alphabetic sorting (`a`) is used.

 The `spell` property is an object with spell configuration which is detailed in the [Grant Items advancement guide](Advancement-Type-Grant-Items).